edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part2.md

 <!-- #region slideshow={"slide_type": "fragment"} -->
 Note the new entry for `sarcasticow` in the `project.scripts` table.

+To use the `sarcasticow` command, we need to re-install the project:
 <!-- #endregion -->

 ```bash slideshow={"slide_type": "subslide"} trusted=true